I am an Employer

 What is the Domestic Violence – Victims’ Protection Act?

-The Domestic Violence – Victims’ Protection Act adds legal protections in the workplace for people affected by domestic violence.
+The Domestic Violence – Victims’ Protection Act 2018 adds legal protections in the workplace for people affected by domestic violence.
 It requires that workplaces allow victims of violence, and people supporting child victims of violence to take up to 10 days’ leave, work flexibly and not be treated adversely in the workplace.

-How does the act define domestic violence?
+How does the Act define domestic violence?

 Who does the Act cover?